-Acoustic foam is a very lightweight material often shaped with pyramid or wedged extremities.
+Acoustic foam is a very lightweight material, often shaped with pyramid or wedged extremities.
 It has exceptional sound absorbing properties which work to reduce background noise and echoes.
-This, in turn, helps to produce an overall clearer and more pronounced sound when recording.
+This helps to produce an overall clearer and more pronounced sound when recording.
 Acoustic foam eliminates noise by controlling sound reverberation.
-This is the manner in which sound bounces off of walls, the same way in which bats navigate themselves.
+This is the manner in which sound bounces off of walls (the same way in which bats navigate themselves).
 Noise bouncing around is bad when recording, which is why this foam is designed to improve your room’s acoustics.

 What Acoustic Foam is Right for Me?

 Our foam tiles are available in a range of styles and each is dependent on your personal recording needs.

 For high-frequency sound waves, we recommend foam formed with multiple pyramid shapes.
 This specialist design helps to absorb sound reverberation, flutter echoes and reflection thus improving the quality of your recording.
 Pyramids help to deflect sound into multiple directions, which effectively deadens unwanted noise.

 Thanks to GB Foam’s highly advanced CNC cutting equipment, our acoustic foam valleys are far more superior than industry competitors.
 Air becomes trapped within the valleys, creating resonating chambers which help expand upon the potential to absorb medium frequency sound.